zac-heisey/murray-lampert/about.md

     - name: Sabrina Bingham
       title: Administrative Assistant
       email: sbingham@murraylampert.com
-      bio: "<p>Sabrina was raised in Portland Oregon and has since made her way down the state of California since 2010.
+      bio: "<p>Sabrina was raised in Portland Oregon and has made her way down the state of California since 2010.
 She studied Early Childhood Education and formerly worked as a preschool teacher.
 A change in career paths took her into the client service industry, in which she has managed gyms, opened chain restaurants, and worked in the museum field.
 A self-proclaimed “Jane of all trades”, Sabrina enjoys the differences that every job brings within the construction world.
 With her husband Doug, they also own and operate an electrical business.</p><p>In her spare time, she loves to be on their jetboat or playing at local parks with her daughter.</p>"
       image-1: "/murray-lampert/version3/sabrina-bingham-1.jpg"
       image-2: "/murray-lampert/version3/sabrina-bingham-1.jpg"
     - name: Patti Atwell